Google I/O wrap-up: Gemini AI updates, new search features and more

 Nvidia said in March that Google will be using the Blackwell platform for "various internal deployments and will be one of the first cloud providers to offer Blackwell-powered instances," and that access to Nvidia's systems will help Google offer large-scale tools for enterprise developers building large language models.

 In his speech, Pichai highlighted Google's "longstanding partnership with Nvidia."
-The companies have been working together for more than a decade, and Pichai has said in the past that he expects they'll still be working together another decade from now.
+The companies have been working together for more than a decade, and Pichai has said in the past that he expects them to still be doing so a decade from now.